kwakelin/kwakelin.github.io/content/writing.md

 Or maybe you have an event coming up, but people aren’t taking notice.
 You need a way to communicate all the details, while getting them excited for it.

-That’s where I come in.
-I can help you express your ideas clearly and persuasively to get people to take action.
+**That’s where I come in.** I can help you express your ideas clearly and persuasively to get your readers to take action.

 - Blog posts
 - Articles and features